Skip to main content

 How additional compute at inference time (repeated sampling, search, verification) improves output quality, why gains are task-dependent, and why verifier quality matters more than raw sample count.

-AdvancedTier 2Frontier~50 min
+AdvancedTier 2FrontierFrontier watch~50 min

 Why This Matters